Send your enquiry.

 Is it OK to read someone else’s emails without their permission?

-This is an offence under section 1 of the Computer Misuse Act.
-Whether you guess that person’s password or you see it written down on a piece of paper and then use it.
+Cybercrime is an offence under section 1 of the Computer Misuse Act.
+Whether you guess that person’s password or see it written down on paper and then use it.
 If you do not have that person’s permission to access their email account, this is an offence called “unauthorised access”.
 If you read any unopened email in that person’s account, you will have made an “unauthorised modification” to the database that holds that person’s email.
 This an offence under Section 2.

 Cyber Crime Social Media

-Is it OK to log into someone’s social media accounts without their permission?
+Is it OK to log into someone’s social media accounts without permission?

-As above, this is an offence under section 1 of the Computer Misuse Act and.
-If you change anything on that person’s social media profile without their permission.
+As mentioned above, this offence is under section 1 of the Computer Misuse Act.
+Suppose you change anything on that person’s social media profile without permission.
 This is an offence under Section 2 of the Computer Misuse Act.

 Cyber Crime Websites